 Shoppers demand product transparency to identify healthy, socially and environmentally friendly products that meet their desired needs and enable them to make an informed purchasing decision.
 In fact pre-pandemic, 74% of US millennials said they are more likely to purchase from brands supporting social issues that they care about.
 Whilst this number seems daunting, it makes things simple as it is rare that there is one that resonates so deeply with so many at once.
 Those brands and retailers that transform and pivot their business with a purpose to support sustainability will be able to resonate with shoppers and deliver an experience that is more authentic and memorable that not only enables survival but most importantly build their reputations and continue to grow their brand loyalty.

-There is clear evidence that the global pandemic has accelerated the change in shopper behaviours.
+There is clear evidence that the global pandemic has accelerated the change in shopper behaviors.
 Today’s shoppers are coming to the digital shelf with an increasingly diverse set of needs and requirements from their products, and each shopper’s needs set is different from the rest.
 The why behind the buy – the hows and whats of a considered product, are increasingly becoming the primary decision-making criteria that drive shopper purchasing decisions.
 This has added an entirely new layer of complexity to how brands and retailers provide information to shoppers, packaging and market their products.

 To win the shopper of the future, it is vital that retailers leverage a broad range of data attributes sourced from a product to drive business processes, ecommerce interaction and navigation, internal database and reporting functionality.
 Shoppers want the most extensive and structured set of attributes across all products to drive purchasing decisions.
-Having a better understanding of what the shopper wants and needs and utilising insights against sales data to understand where success is coming from, will enable brands and retailers to be one step ahead of the rest and win the omnichannel battle.
+Having a better understanding of what the shopper wants and needs and utilizing insights against sales data to understand where success is coming from, will enable brands and retailers to be one step ahead of the rest and win the omnichannel battle.